bwengals/etc/Lesson03_Random_Functions.md

 plt.plot(x, y, "ok");
 ```

 We can see that's it's not really representing the data well.  `p` is kind of higher on the left and right, but not really.
 There's also a lot of uncertainty.
 Not to anthropomorphize, but our model doesn't know that data points that are near by in terms of $x$, should also be nearby in terms of $p$.
-It would take a lot more than 100 data points for the model to learn this relationship.
+Nothing about the prior would indicate this.
+It would take a lot more than 15 data points for the model to learn this relationship.

 So let's help it along.
 Let's give the model a nudge in this direction by including this correlation in our prior.
 We know that data points that are nearby in terms of $x$, should also be nearby in terms of $p$.
 We don't know by how much though.
 We can use kernels to parameterize these relationships though!
 Remember the lengthscale parameter?
 We don't know it, but we can put a prior on it.

+Putting priors on GP **hyperparameters** like `eta` and `lengthscale` is an important and topic on it's own.
+For now we're just going to do something simple here, but we'll come back to this topic later.

 ```python
 ## model 2